rodolfovictor/rockverse/docs/source/index.rst

   Version |version|

 **RockVerse** is an open-source Python library designed to support high-performance computational petrophysics workflows.
-It is tailored for researchers and professionals in digital rock petrophysics, formation evaluation, well logging, and laboratory data analysis.
-Built to handle complex, data-intensive tasks, RockVerse provides high-performance capabilities for large-scale simulations and data analysis.
+It is tailored for researchers and professionals working in **digital rock petrophysics**, **formation evaluation**, **well logging**, and **laboratory data analysis**.

+Built to handle large-scale simulations and memory-intensive data processing, RockVerse leverages state-of-the-art tools to deliver optimized performance across CPU and GPU parallel computational environments.

-RockVerse (and this documentation site) is part of an ongoing post-doctoral research project under active development.
-We welcome contributions, bug reports, and feature suggestions to help improve and expand the library.
-Check back regularly for updates, tutorials, and new features, or :ref:`join our mailing list <rockverse_docs_maillist>` to stay informed about the latest developments.
+This library is part of an ongoing post-doctoral research project under active development.
+We welcome contributions, bug reports, and feature suggestions.
+Check back regularly for updates, tutorials, and new features.
+Want to stay informed? :ref:`Join our mailing list <rockverse_docs_maillist>`.

 .. rst-class:: h1 text-center font-weight-light my-4